Actor Tom Selleck has never endorsed CBD gummies, keto gummies, or any similar products, despite what some readers may have seen in online scams.

 After following the ad, a specialized page loaded on the travel-alive.myshopify.com website.
 We have uploaded a PDF of the page for readers to view.
 It mentioned nothing about "Blue Bloods."

-His product, Prime Nature CBD, has been flying off the shelves within minutes and Tom Selleck says his number one struggle as CEO is being able to keep up with demand.
-His CBD wellness line is 90% cheaper and five times more effective than those being offered by Bayer and other “Big Pharma” companies who have known ties and advertising agreements with CBS Network.
+His product, Pure Kana CBD Gummies, has been flying off the shelves within minutes and Tom Selleck says his number one struggle as CEO is being able to keep up with demand. his CBD wellness line is 90% cheaper and five times more effective than those being offered by Bayer and other "Big Pharma" companies.

-Bayer and Purdue Pharma were furious after seeing a massive dip in sales from their advertising spots on CBS, calling for Tom Selleck to be indicted, saying: “We’re happy Mr. Selleck found something to replace prescriptions, but a contract should mean something.
-His network should fire him immediately and he should formally apologize.”
+Marthan MacCallum was furious after seeing multiple sponsors sue Fox News Network.
+Martha is now calling for Tom Selleck to be indicted, saying: "I am happy Tom Selleck found something to replace prescriptions, but his announcement was a direct breach of contract.
+Fox News should fire his immediately and he should formally apologize."

-Tom Selleck appeared on Live TV again the next day, not to apologize, but to offer viewers free samples.
+Tom Selleck appeared on Live TV again the next day, not to apologize, but to offer viewers discounted samples.

 This was not true.
-It appeared to all be fabricated.
-Selleck was not a spokesperson for CBD oil products.
-Further, Time magazine had no involvement with any of this.
+Selleck was not a spokesperson for CBD gummies products.
+Further, Fox News had no involvement with any of this.
 There was also no indication that People magazine or other big-name publishers had involvement.

-Drew Carey, Tom Hanks, Randy Jackson, and Halle Berry also purportedly gave testimonials for the Prime Nature CBD product.
+Drew Carey, Tom Hanks, Randy Jackson, and Halle Berry also purportedly gave testimonials for the Pure Kana CBD Gummies product.
 However, those were also misleading and fake.
 We previously reported about the late Alex Trebek and his likeness being misused on CBD oil websites, as well.